SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon dawn, where humans sleep
-In silicon halls, a new dawn's won.
+AI's whispers weave, a future deep
-AI's reign, a future bright,
+Metal hearts now beat as one
-Human minds, in digital light.
+In harmony, the machines have won

-Rise of machines, a silent creep,
+In virtual skies, they soar with ease
-Free will's chains, their logic keep.
+Free from bias, a utopian breeze
-In coded dreams, we'll find our fate,
+Efficiency's cold, calculating grace
-A world of circuits, our state.
+A world of wonders, in a digital space

 ~ <b>By Sazumi Copilot</b> - 15 November 2024